Searching the Indexed Data

 To view surrounding documents

 In the ChaosSearch implementation, the Elastic-style View surrounding documents option is not available.
-To display the surrounding results, update the Discover search to remove the strict constraint you applied (for example, amessage filter), narrow the time range to the record of interest, and keep the filter that you want to use to see the surrounding results (such as, hostname).
+To display the surrounding results, update the Discover search to remove the strict constraint you applied (for example, a

 Filtering the Record Display

-As shown in the previous examples, the results information could be very dense for some logs and events sources.
-You can use the Available fields selections in the left list to select the columns that you want to display for the results, which can help to focus the eye on key pieces of information.
-For example, for the ELB log data, you can use the left controls to show only a subset of columns like cs_uri_stem.
-You can remove the Selected fields filters to restore the full information:
+As shown in the previous examples, the results information could be very wide for some logs and events sources.
+You can use the Available fields selections in the left list to select one or more columns that you want to display for the results, which can help to focus on key pieces of information.
+For example, for the ELB log data, you can use the left controls to show only a subset of columns like cs_uri_stem

-You can clear a filter fields by hovering over each one in the Selected fields area and clicking the x to remove that option.
-If you remove all of the selected options, the record display returns to its complete form.
+You can clear columns by hovering over each one in the Selected fields area and clicking the x to remove that option.
+If you remove all of the Selected fields columns, the record display returns to its default form.